-Any moved firewood must be accompanied by source, origin, and/or heat-treatment documentation.
+Any firewood in transport must be accompanied by source, origin, and/or heat-treatment documentation.
 A self-issued certificate of origin is required to accompany the transport of firewood cut for personal use.
 Firewood dealers must provide documentation to customers on the firewood’s source (here is an example).

 The state of New York’s firewood regulations are in place to protect the forests from damaging pests such as the emerald ash borer, gypsy moth, and the spotted lanternfly.
 These pests, and others, often spread to new areas via the movement of untreated firewood.
 Many counties in bordering states are under quarantine for the spotted lanternfly which poses a severe threat to New York’s natural resources.
 The Asian longhorned beetle has established in certain areas of central Long Island, so it is illegal to move firewood out of or within infested areas.
 Some campgrounds have additional restrictions on the use or movement of firewood (e.g., outside firewood is not permitted in Gateway National Recreation Area).
 To ensure you are in compliance with local firewood regulations, please inquire about any rules in your specific area or destination.
 To protect New York from the detrimental effects of invasive species, and to avoid fines and penalties, please always use local firewood.

 Bringing firewood from Canada into the USA is prohibited unless the firewood is labeled and certified heat-treated.
 Read about these requirements on the USDA and CBP firewood information sheet.

 Bringing firewood from the USA into Canada is prohibited unless the firewood is labeled and certified heat-treated.
 Canada also encourages visitors to use local firewood.